A. M. Brown Cabin Historical Marker

 A hand-dug well is located approximately 30 yds. to the West of the cabin.
 It is about 30' deep and 4' in diameter and is lined bottom and sides with native rock.
 Two cedar posts were erected on either side of the well and a pulley was used to hoist water up in wooden buckets.
 The well provided pure sweet-tasting spring water and remains functional (with occasional cleaning operations) to the present time.

 Mr. Leroy Behrens of Round Rock, Texas, a carpenter with many years of experience and a descendent of early-day settlers, did the actual work of restoring the log cabin.
-Mr. Behrens did additional research into types of construction used during the period in which the log cabin was built and attempted to simulate these methods as closely as possible.
+Mr. Behrens did additional research into the types of construction used during the period in which the log cabin was built and attempted to simulate these methods as closely as possible.

 The cabin was located in the rich bottomland fields.
 The cultivated land was approximately 40 acres adjacent to the banks of the South San Gabriel river in a small valley surrounded by timbered upland.
-The cabin was located a sufficient distance from the river so there was no danger from flooding.
+The cabin was located a sufficient distance from the river so there was no danger of flooding.
 It allowed near proximity to fields as well as being in a location where ample drinking water was available.
 Also, it was in a relatively open area which afforded a greater degree of protection from Indians or other marauders who might try to attack the cabin.

 From both the size and the materials used, one would suppose that Mr. Brown hadn't much time or money when he built the cabin.
-He used materials that were closest at hand and methods of building that were the least time consuming and most economical.
+He used materials that were closest at hand and methods of building that were the least time-consuming and most economical.
 Because there was danger from Indians, it was probably important to get the cabin built as quickly as possible so they would have some protective shelter.